saralakani/saralakani.github.io/_posts/2021-02-01-Model_Validation1.md

 usemathjax: true
 ---

 In all machine learning models, there is ways to check whether your model is working as expected.
 There are standardized ways to validate the model and if needed, tune it up.
-It is required to emphasis here on the importance of deviding data into three categories of Traininf, cross-validation and test set, to be able to benchmark the performance of your model.
-The rule of thumb is to assign the larger portion to training set and dedive the reamainings equaly between cross-validation and test data sets, an example woulde be 60% training, and 20% test and cross-validation each.
+It is required to emphasis here on the importance of dividing data into three categories of Training, cross-validation and test set, to be able to benchmark the performance of your model.
+The rule of thumb is to assign the larger portion to training set and divide the reamainings equaly between cross-validation and test data sets, an example woulde be 60% training, and 20% test and cross-validation sets each.

-1- Cost function vs iterations.
-For gradient-descent based models, the general validation method is to check if cost function is decreasing against the increment of iterations.
+1- Checking Cost function vs iterations.
+For gradient-descent based models, the general validation method is to validate if cost function is decreasing against the increment of iterations.
+Otherwise, the model needs to be corrected.
+For this validation method, plotiing is cost function over iterations (epochs) is a common practice.

-2- The Learning Curve.
-In this method we are trying to find out if the training set size is large enough to provide us with a reliable model or not.
+2- Checking the Learning Curve.
+In this method we are trying to find out the best size for the training set.
 In this regard we need to run our training algorithm several times with various training set sizes.
 Then, we plot the error of cross-validation data set against the size of training set that our model has been trained on.
-In the same plot we want to draw the error of training set.
+In the same plot, we want to draw the error of training set as well.
 Analysis on the behaviour of these two trends against each other is a good guage for tuning the model parameters and improve the performance.
-Before diving into details of learning curve validation, I first explain two main deficiencies that ML models often suffer from; High Bias and High variance.
+Before diving into details of learning curve validation, I first explain two main deficiencies that ML models often suffer from; which are known as High Bias and High variance.

 * High Variance: This deficiency is also known as Overfitting.
 As a reminder, overfitting means our model is too fitted for the training set that it cannot do a good job on test data set.
 This problem can happen when